 Authorize access to blobs and queues using Azure Active Directory

-Azure Storage supports using Azure Active Directory (AD) to authorize requests to Blob and Queue storage.
-With Azure AD, you can use role-based access control (RBAC) to grant permissions to a security principal, which may be a user, group, or application service principal.
+Azure Storage supports using Azure Active Directory (Azure AD) to authorize requests to Blob and Queue storage.
+With Azure AD, you can use Azure role-based access control (Azure RBAC) to grant permissions to a security principal, which may be a user, group, or application service principal.
 The security principal is authenticated by Azure AD to return an OAuth 2.0 token.
-The token can be used to authorize a request to access a resource in Blob or Queue storage.
+The token can then be used to authorize a request against Blob or Queue storage.

 Overview of Azure AD for blobs and queues